-The Disposition Phase is administered by the Chancellor's Designee and shall take no more than 40 business days from the date the Chancellor and/or Chancellor's Designee receives the Title IX/OPHD investigation report.
+Chancellor's Designee and shall, together with the Assessment and Consultation Phase, take no more than 40 business days from the date the Chancellor and/or Chancellor's Designee receives the Title IX/OPHD investigation report.

-Extensions to the timeframe for the Disposition Phase may be granted by the Chancellor for good cause, with written notice to the Complainant and the Respondent stating the reason for the extension and the projected new timeframe.
-Detailed information on the Disposition Phase is provided in Sections I and II below.
-During the Disposition Phase:
+Extensions to the timeframe for the Assessment and Consultation and Decision Phases may be granted by the Chancellor for good cause, with written notice to the Complainant and the Respondent stating the reason for the extension and the projected new timeframe.
+If the matter has not been otherwise resolved within 40 business days and an extension has not been granted, a charge(s) will be filed with the Academic Senate Committee on Privilege and Tenure for a Senate Faculty respondent.
+For a Non-Senate Academic Appointee respondent, a notice of intent shall be issued.15

+Detailed information on the Decision Phase is provided in Section III below.
+During the Decision Phase:

-- 1. The Complainant and the Respondent will have an opportunity to meet with the Chancellor's Designee and/or to comment in writing on the Title IX/OPHD investigation report. - A Peer Review Committee, as defined below, will make a recommendation to the Chancellor/Chancellor's Designee regarding discipline or early resolution in cases involving violations of the SVSH Policy, either by themselves or in conjunction with violations of the Nondiscrimination Policy. - 3.
-The Chancellor/Chancellor's Designee shall decide on appropriate discipline or early resolution, 10 which shall be proposed to the faculty member or non-faculty academic appointee in writing. - 4.
+- The Chancellor/Chancellor's Designee shall decide on appropriate discipline or early resolution,16 which shall be proposed to the faculty member or non-faculty academic appointee in writing. - 2.
 The Chancellor and/or Chancellor's Designee will, when appropriate, either close the case or propose discipline or early resolution to the Respondent.